aidgncom/resonator/README.md

 (i32.eq (local.get $srf) (i32.const 58))	;; ':' Causal Value (why)
 ```

-Resonator is protected under the SSPL-1.0 License.
-In the RESONATOR CUSTOM LAYER, all other logic, including control flow and execution policies, security and risk controls, routing and orchestration, resource management, output policy, AI components, analytics, and strategies specific to the target domain or environment, may be modified or extended as needed.
+Resonator is protected under the AGPL-3.0-or-later License.
+In the RESONATOR CUSTOM LAYER, all other logic may be modified or extended as needed, including but not limited to control flow, routing, resource management, output policy, AI components, analytics, security, and domain-specific strategies.

 ### RESONATOR CUSTOM LAYER